 "Initially we were thinking of just DLC ideas," says Anouma.
 "But then we had a lot of ideas and we said, 'This is too many ideas, let’s just make one new game and start from scratch.'"

-A darker turn for the series
+BOTW 2 will be a darker turn for the series

 All we really know at this point is how little we know.
 But boy, are there rumors.
 The unexpected trailer sparked a huge amount of speculation, hopes and hot takes on what the next mainline Zelda title might include.

 We've heard from Zelda series producer Eiji Aonuma that the game is going to have a darker tone than Breath of the Wild, and will even be "a little bit darker" than Majora's Mask (via IGN).